eagleamon/alfred/README.md

 - offer services (action to call)
 - refresh items based on time (one timer for all or one thread for each ?)
 - Must be un/installed/started/stopped through the instance web interface, not by messaging like items
+- Exposed function takes an alfred instance as first argument, and whatever after

 ## Groups
 -  are a plugin